wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 9. Share buttons under post, sidebar widget and text widget - Chinese version (73 languages available)

 == Changelog ==

+= 3.8 =
+* Option to show or hide share buttons for search pages
+* Option to use custom title and url for sharing (useful if you want counters to show sharing stats for your whole website, not for each page individually)

 = 3.7 =
 * Option to display share buttons on password protected pages